Western Native Voice Logo Emblem Western Native Voice Logo Emblem

 Policy Wins Reflect Ongoing Advocacy

-The session’s outcomes reflect years of organizing and public education led by Native communities across Montana.
-Updates to MICWA provide stronger protections for tribal placement in child welfare cases, with added requirements for non-Native guardians to help children maintain cultural ties when placed outside of tribal homes.
+These legislative outcomes reflect years of organizing and public education led by Native communities across Montana.
+The updated MICWA provides stronger protections for tribal placement in child welfare cases.
+It also adds requirements for non-Native guardians to help children maintain cultural ties when placed outside of tribal homes.

-Bills strengthening Indian Education for All (IEFA) and renewing the Montana Indian Language Preservation Program were also passed, emphasizing tribal partnerships in curriculum development and language instruction.
-These efforts are part of long-term investment in Native youth leadership programs and the preservation of cultural knowledge.
+Additionally, bills were passed to strengthen Indian Education for All (IEFA) and renew the Montana Indian Language Preservation Program.
+These measures emphasize tribal partnerships in curriculum development and language instruction.
+They are part of a long-term investment in Native youth leadership and the preservation of cultural knowledge.

 Addressing the MMIP Crisis

-Legislators also moved forward with reforms addressing the MMIP crisis.
-One bill restructures the state task force into an ongoing Missing and Murdered Indigenous Persons Advisory Council, adds a dedicated investigator, and commits more state resources to unsolved cases.
-These changes reflect growing recognition of the crisis’ impact, particularly in rural Native communities.
+Lawmakers also advanced reforms addressing the MMIP crisis.
+One bill restructures the state task force into a permanent Missing and Murdered Indigenous Persons Advisory Council.
+It also adds a dedicated investigator and commits more state resources to unsolved cases.
+As a result, the changes reflect growing recognition of the crisis’ impact, particularly in rural Native communities.

 Cultural Recognition: Indigenous Peoples Day

 Senate Bill 224, which would recognize the second Monday in October as Indigenous Peoples Day, passed with broad bipartisan support.
-The measure does not eliminate Columbus Day but allows space for Montanans to formally acknowledge Indigenous histories and cultures.
-Its passage followed years of advocacy by Native leaders and organizations, including Western Native Voice.
+Importantly, the measure does not eliminate Columbus Day.
+Instead, it creates space for Montanans to formally acknowledge Indigenous histories and cultures.
+The bill’s passage followed years of advocacy by Native leaders and organizations, including Western Native Voice.

-In addition to behind-the-scenes advocacy, Western Native Voice brought more than 20 people to the state capitol during the session as part of its Native Rising event and Lobby Days.
-These events gave members, many from rural Native communities, the opportunity to meet with legislators, learn how laws are made, and testify on issues directly impacting their lives.
+In addition to behind-the-scenes advocacy, Western Native Voice brought more than 20 people to the state capitol during the session.
+These visits were part of its Native Rising event and Lobby Days.
+The events gave members—many from rural Native communities—the opportunity to meet with legislators, learn how laws are made, and testify on issues directly affecting their lives.

 “Showing up matters,” said Sunchild.
 “When our members walk into the Capitol and speak for themselves, it puts faces and stories to the bills under debate.
 It reminds lawmakers that we’re not just statistics—we’re families, leaders, and voters.”

-These civic engagement efforts reflect Western Native Voice’s broader commitment to Native American public policy education, tribal community empowerment, and preparing a new generation of leaders to shape Montana’s future.
+These civic engagement efforts reflect Western Native Voice’s broader mission.
+That mission includes public policy education, tribal community empowerment, and preparing a new generation of leaders to shape Montana’s future.

 • Posted on: May 2, 2025